 - Abdominal tenderness may or may not be present depending on the underlying cause.

 The signs and symptoms mentioned above mimics that of other gastrointestinal conditions.
-Diagnosing gastric outlet obstruction involves additional investigations when suspected to determine the underlying cause.
+Diagnosing GOO involves additional investigations when suspected to determine the underlying cause.

 An upper gastrointestinal endoscopy is the confirmatory diagnostic tool for gastric outlet obstruction.
 A Barium swallow test can also be used in addition.
 Abdominal X-rays can help show the gastric fluid levels.